symbiote-h2020/SymbioteCloud/README.md

 ##4.
 Alternative approach to provide L1 compliance

-There also exists altearnative approach to provide L1 platform compliance.It's more lightweight in terms of amount of cloud components that must be downloaded and configured, but requires more manual coding to provide proper registration and handling of the resources.
+There also exists altearnative approach to provide L1 platform compliance.
+It is more lightweight in terms of amount of cloud components that must be downloaded and configured, but requires more manual coding to provide proper registration and handling of the resources.
 To follow this approach you only need to download the Resource Access Proxy component.
-For the example we will create a simple java application that will register the resource in symbIoTe Core and infrom RAP about the new resource using RabbitMQ.
+For the example, we will create a simple java application that will register the resource in symbIoTe Core and inform RAP about the new resource using RabbitMQ.

 Here are the more detailed steps:

- 1. Write platform-specific implementation of RAP plugin (similar to point 2.1 from original description) where we provide readResource(String platformResourceId) implementation to access specific resource for observation value.
+ 1. Write platform-specific implementation of RAP plugin (similar to point 2.1 from original description) where we provide ```readResource(String platformResourceId)``` implementation to access specific resource for observation value.
  2. Register the platform using Admin GUI (point 2.2).
 Platform's URL should point in this case to where the RAP instance will be running directly.
  3. Start MySQL and RAP instance.
- 4. We need to write some code that will register our resource in symbIoTe Core, using HTTP POST CloudCoreInterface endpoint.
+ 4. We need to write some code that will register our resource in symbIoTe Core, by sending HTTP POST requests to CloudCoreInterface endpoint.

    - We need to create registration request.
-Simplest way is to create POJO object https://github.com/symbiote-h2020/CloudCoreInterface/blob/develop/src/main/java/eu/h2020/symbiote/model/Resource.java, populate it with values for our resource.Remember that in this case resourceURL that you specify for your resource should point directly to your RAP instance (the same URL you specified in 2.)
+Simplest way is to create a POJO object https://github.com/symbiote-h2020/CloudCoreInterface/blob/develop/src/main/java/eu/h2020/symbiote/model/Resource.java and populate it with values for our resource.
+Remember that in this case the *resourceURL* that you specify for your resource should point directly to your RAP instance (the same URL you specified in 2.)
-   - Use some POJO->JSON tools (Jackson, GSON etc.) to change it into JSON and post it to CloudCoreInterface endpoint of our platform.
-Address of the endpoint is http://core.symbiote.eu:8100/cloudCoreInterface/v1/platforms/<platformId>/resources so in case of our platform it is: http://core.symbiote.eu:8100/cloudCoreInterface/v1/platforms/589dc62a9bdddb2d2a7ggab8/resources
+   - Use some POJO->JSON tools (Jackson, GSON etc.) to change it into JSON and post it to CloudCoreInterface endpoint.
+Address of the endpoint is http://core.symbiote.eu:8100/cloudCoreInterface/v1/platforms/<platformId>/resources, so in case of your platform it is: http://core.symbiote.eu:8100/cloudCoreInterface/v1/platforms/589dc62a9bdddb2d2a7ggab8/resources

   Example of the final JSON representation of our object should look like this: